Shapes of implied volatility with positive mass at zero: A refined formula for the implied volatility

-\begin{remark}[\textbf{Shapes of implied volatility in stochastic volatility models}] The asymptotic expansion ``leading-order term $\sqrt{|x|}$ + constant + vanishing term'' is typical in stochastic volatility models.
-Yet, the phenomenon has a different nature: when the stock price follows an exponential (hence strictly positive) diffusion process with stochastic volatility, the functional form of the implied volatility is determined by the asymptotic properties of the density of the stock close to zero.
-In Theorem~\ref{t:leftWingAtom}, the same parametric form specifically relates to the presence of an atom at zero, but is independent from the shape of the remaining distribution on $(0,\infty)$.
-Some examples:
+\begin{remark}[\textbf{Asymptotic shapes of implied volatility in stochastic volatility models}] The asymptotic expansion `leading-order term proportional to $\sqrt{|x|}$ + constant + vanishing term' is typical in stochastic volatility models.
+Yet, in this case the phenomenon has a different nature: when the stock price follows an exponential (hence strictly positive) diffusion process with stochastic volatility, the functional form of the implied volatility at low strikes is rather determined by the asymptotics of the density of the asset price close to zero.
+In Theorem~\ref{t:IVArchil}, the same parametric form relates to the presence of an atom at zero, but is independent from the behaviour of the remaining distribution on $(0,\infty)$ (as soon as Condition~\eqref{e:archilCdf} is in force).
+Some examples are: